Intel 1GE and 10GE NICs

 Chelsio 10Gig NIC, Linux and FreeBSD

 It has been reported that both TCP Segmentation Offloading (TSO) and TCP Offload Engine (TOE) on the Chelsio NIC radically hurt performance on a WAN (they do help reduce CPU load without affecting throughput on a LAN).
+This is particularly true with a very fast CPU.

 To turn off TSO do this: